All the courses are now available in Broome Location as well.

 This aquatic rescue for group 3 pools course is specifically designed to meet the patron rescue requirements of the Code of Practice for the Design, Construction, Operation, Management, and Maintenance of Aquatic Facilities in Western Australia.
 It is aimed at Group 3 (non-life guarded) Swimming pool owners/operators and their staff in Western Australia.

-Section 6 of this Code states, “Operators of Group 3 facilities shall ensure that the facility is operated and maintained by personnel who hold qualifications, as detailed.”
-The Code lists this Aquatic Rescue qualification (ARG3 Pools) as well as requiring a current First Aid certificate (HLTAID010), which we also deliver.
+Section 6 of the Code states, “Operators of Group 3 facilities shall ensure that the facility is operated and maintained by personnel who hold qualifications, as detailed.”
+This includes the Aquatic Rescue qualification (ARG3 Pools) and a current First Aid certificate (HLTAID010), both of which we offer.

-The aquatic safety training provides the participant with the skills and knowledge to respond to a call for help quickly enough to minimize the chance of a person suffering long-term damage as a result of an aquatic incident or accident.
+The aquatic safety training provides the participant with the skills and knowledge to respond to a call for help quickly enough to minimise the chance of a person suffering long-term damage due to an aquatic incident or accident.
 Participants will learn how to perform basic water rescues in a Group 3 pool environment.

-This Swimming Pool Rescue Award needs to be re-assessed every three (3) years as outlined in the Health Department of WA Code of Practice for the Design, Operation, Management, and Maintenance of Aquatic Facilities.
+This Swimming Pool Rescue Award must be reassessed every three (3) years as outlined in the Health Department of WA Code of Practice for the Design, Operation, Management, and Maintenance of Aquatic Facilities.

-We recommend an annual refresher for all staff which should also include the annual re-qualification of your:
+We recommend an annual refresher for all staff, which should also include the yearly re-qualification of your:

 * Plus pool entry & lane hire if appropriate